kiscsk/recommendation-service/README.md

 ## Special notes, potential enhancements
 * The service uses an in-memory repository.
 For production, consider a persistent database.
+* Static code analyzer should be added
+* Unit test for CSVPriceLoader should be added.
 * Maven wrapper included for least requirements.
 * Rate limiting is IP-based and can be configured in RateLimitFilter.java.
 * CSV files should be placed in the resources/prices directory and follow the format: timestamp,symbol,price.